Preston-Landers/Prompt-Like-A-Pro/README.md

 guide discusses hallucinations).
 And I can't find that "extra the" either when I look back at the text.
 This is a perfect example of what you warn about in your guide - LLMs can be confidently wrong!

+_[Editor's note: quite so, and clearly, Three.js is an attractor state produced by Claude's training, as it's a popular framework for the "check out this one-shot" crowd.]_